TL;DR:

 Private Ad Exchange

-That means they can choose which buyer can place a bid, the minimum floor price of the bid, and other specifics.
+For publishers who want significant control over their placements, private ad exchanges are the next big thing.
+Here, publishers can take control over the terms and conditions of the bid.That means they can choose which buyer can place a bid, the minimum floor price of the bid, and other specifics.
 Thus, the inventory here is sold via a private RTB auction.

 Often, the private ad exchange is operated by one publisher who invites buyers of their choice to the platform.
 With total control, the publisher has the power to block any third party from accessing the available pool of impressions.

 Another reason why private ad exchanges trump their open counterparts is the inventory slot quality.
-The former offer the best quality and are certainly the preferable option at the moment.
+The former offer the best quality and are certainly the preferred option at the moment.
 This is fueled by the growing concerns around digital ad fraud in open ad exchanges.

 Private Ad Exchange PROS: